Dyvil/Dyvil-Language-Reference/syntax/number-literals.md

 0.4e10 -> 4000000000.0
 ```

-Valid Floating-Point Literals cannot start or end with a dot `.`.
-Thus, the following expressions are illegal:
+Valid Floating-Point Literals cannot start or end with a period symbol `.`.
+Thus, the following expressions are illegal in Dyvil:

 ```java
 .25